DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 console=serial0,115200
 ```

-## Copy the license information files
+## Copying the license information files
 While this is not required for the Raspberry Pi to boot, it is required for license compliance.

 1. In the firmware boot directory, find COPYING.linux and LICENCE.broadcom